-As Spooren et al. (2013) affirm, several well-designed and validated instruments are available, including for example the Instructional Development and Effectiveness Assessment (Cashin & Perrin 1978), the Students' Evaluation of Education Quality (Marsh 1982; Marsh et al. 2009), the Course Experience Questionnaire (Ramsden 1991), the Student Instructional Report (Centra 1998), as well as the more recent Students' Evaluation of Teaching Effectiveness Rating Scale (Toland & De Ayala 2005), the Student Course Experience Questionnaire (Ginns, Prosser, & Barrie 2007), the Teaching Proficiency Item Pool (Barnes et al. 2008), the SET37 questionnaire for student evaluation of teaching (Mortelmans & Spooren 2009), the Exemplary Teacher Course Questionnaire (Kember & Leung 2008), the Teaching Quality Framework (Chalmers 2007).
-The dimensions on which consensus has been reached are the following: subject knowledge, course organization, helpfulness, enthusiasm, feedback, interaction with students.
+Considering the great number of instruments available to students for assessing teaching quality including for example the Instructional Development and Effectiveness Assessment (Cashin and Perrin, 1978), the Students' Evaluation of Education Quality (Marsh, 1982; Marsh et al., 2009), the Course Experience Questionnaire (Ramsden, 1991), the Student Instructional Report (Centra, 1998), as well as the more recent Students' Evaluation of Teaching Effectiveness Rating Scale (Toland and Ayala, 2005), the Student Course Experience Questionnaire (Ginns et al., 2007), the Teaching Proficiency Item Pool (Barnes et al., 2008), the SET37 questionnaire for student evaluation of teaching (Mortelmans and Spooren, 2009), the Exemplary Teacher Course Questionnaire (Kember and Leung, 2008), the Teaching Quality Framework (Chalmers, 2007), it is clear that, although it has been reached some level of consensus regarding the characteristics of effective or good teaching (Spooren et al., 2013), existing SETs instruments vary widely in the dimensions that they try to capture.
+The need for a common framework of good teaching emerges, as well as the fact that it should be shared by all stakeholders (i.e., administrators, teachers, and students) involved in the definition of the framework itself (Kember et al., 2004; Onwuegbuzie et al., 2007; Kember and Leung, 2008; Pozo-Munoz et al., 2000; Goldstein and Benassi, 2006).
+If SETs do not reflect the students' perspective concerning good teaching, the face validity of SETs instruments (i.e., the extent to which the items of a SETs instrument appear relevant to a respondent) is threatened.

-Another important issue emerging from the literature about good teaching concerns the necessity for SETs instruments to capture the multidimensionality and the complexity of teaching (Roche & Marsh 2000; Rindermann & Schofield, 2001; Saroyan & Amundsen, 2001; Domenech & Descals, 2003; Semeraro, 2006a, 2006b, 2006c; Apodaca & Grad 2005; Burdsal & Harrison 2008; Cheung 2000; Harrison, Douglas, & Burdsal 2004; Mortelmans & Spooren 2009)
+Another important issue emerging from the literature about good teaching concerns the necessity for SETs instruments to capture the multidimensionality and the complexity of teaching (Roche and Marsh, 2000; Rindermann and Schofield, 2001; Saroyan and Amundsen, 2001; Doménech Betoret and Descals Tomas, 2003; Apodaca and Grad, 2005; Burdsal and Harrison, 2008; Cheung, 2000; Harrison et al., 2004; Mortelmans and Spooren, 2009; Semeraro, 2006a,b,c).